vippsas/vipps-solutions/invoice-through-epayments/README.md

    Invoice payments must have extended expiration dates, as specified in the [create payment](https://developer.vippsmobilepay.com/api/epayment#tag/CreatePayments) request.

-   Users can soft dismiss this payment by clicking `Cancel` -> `I'll pay later` and come back into the Vipps app to pay at a later time.
+   Users can soft-dismiss this payment by clicking `Cancel` -> `I'll pay later` and come back into the Vipps app to pay at a later time.

    For more information about extended expiration dates, see [Extended expiration for payments to merchants](../long-expiry-time-for-payments-to-merchants/README.md).

 ## Payment request as a link